GentlyGuitar/NUMA-test-suite/README.md

 The Linux kernel will use the INTERLEAVE policy by default on boot-up to avoid putting excessive load on a single memory node when processes require access to the operating-system structures.
 The system default policy is changed to NODE LOCAL when the first userspace process (init daemon) is started.

+*Node* is frequently used in the document, more formally, a *node* is defined as an area where all memory has the same speed as seen from a particular CPU.
+A node can contain multiple CPUs.
+Caches are ignored for this definition.

 A good [overview](http://queue.acm.org/detail.cfm?id=2513149)